 11 “Gender equality is not maintained at production sites by 68% of fast fashion brands.”

 As we’ve seen, the majority* of fast fashion companies have their factories in developing nations.
-Despite the fact that women make up the majority of the 80 million workers in the fashion supply chain, most retailers are very concerned with preserving gender equality in the workplace.
+Even though women make up the majority of the 80 million workers in the fashion supply chain, most retailers are very concerned with preserving gender equality in the workplace.
 Fast fashion is a significant feminist issue as well as a sustainability challenge. *Boohoo is a potentially dishonorable exception because, despite having their final production in Leicester, UK, to shorten their time to market, they have nonetheless been accused of violating workers’ rights.

 12. “Fast fashion brands are putting less effort into sustainable production practices.”